Security Overview

 Information related to security on production servers (application and database):

-Infrastructure vulnerability assessment and penetration testing We conduct quarterly infrastructure vulnerability assessment and semi-annual penetration testing.
+Infrastructure vulnerability assessment and penetration testing We conduct frequent infrastructure vulnerability assessment (several per month) and annual penetration testing.

 - High severity vulnerabilities must be remediated within 30 days of discovery.